Best Christian Budgeting Apps 2026: Faith-Based Alternatives to EveryDollar

 Key Takeaways

-- YNAB — Best for zero-based budgeting purists with larger budgets
+• YNAB — Best for zero-based budgeting purists willing to pay $109/year

 What makes a budgeting app "Christian"?